-While prediction of the ambient solar wind in the absence of any transient phenomena is likely not a high priority from the perspective of geo-effective consequences (although all-clear forecasts are important), the role of the quiet-time solar wind is crucial in the evolution and hence prediction of large excursions in B_z produced by ICMEs.
-Fast CMEs, for example, are more significantly distorted and decelerated when slow and dense ambient wind lies ahead.
+While prediction of the ambient solar wind in the absence of any transient phenomena is likely not a high priority from the perspective of geoeffective consequences (although all-clear forecasts are important), the role of the quiet-time solar wind is crucial in the evolution and hence prediction of large excursions in B_z produced by ICMEs.
+Fast CMEs, in particular, are more significantly distorted and decelerated when slow and dense ambient wind lies ahead (Riley et al., 2003).
 Moreover, the properties of the wind into which the CME propagates will be modified by its passage: Large-scale deflections across the CME-driven shock will alter the perpendicular components of the IMF.
 Additionally, the presence of large-amplitude Alfvén waves in fast solar wind will result in the large and temporally compressed B_z fluctuations.
+Thus, the prediction of the ambient solar wind is a key component of any B_z prediction scheme.

-We have developed robust and relatively accurate models of the ambient solar wind over the last decade, making direct comparisons with observations (Riley et al., 2001, 2002, 2003; Riley, 2007b, 2010; Riley et al., 2010, 2011, 2012,?).
+We have developed robust and relatively accurate models of the ambient solar wind over the last decade, making direct comparisons with observations (Riley et al., 2001, 2002, 2003; Riley, 2007b, 2010; Riley et al., 2010, 2011, 2012; Riley et al., 2012b).
 We have found that the modeled results are capable of reproducing in-situ measurements with a typical accuracy of 0.75 (Riley et al., 2014), during relatively stable conditions (declining phase and solar minimum) and in the absence of obvious transient activity (Riley et al., 2014).
 These models, however, are demonstrably quite sensitive to the input magnetograms (Riley, 2007a; Riley et al., 2012; Riley et al., 2013a).
 To substantially improve our predictions, requires a thorough analysis of these inputs, which should include the best reconstruction of polar fields and, optimally, incorporate temporal evolution.
 As part of other funded studies, we are investigating which approaches most accurately reproduce in-situ measurements.

-2.4.5.1 Persistence and Probabilistic Forecasts Although our goal will be to provide real-time, event-driven predictions, at a minimum, we can use combinations of persistence and probabilistic forecasts to make crude estimates for B_z in the absence of any other reliable information.
-Persistence refers to the assumption that the Sun today is exactly as it was one rotation earlier.
-If so, we can use those data to predict the next 24 hours or even 27 days, obviously with much larger uncertainties.
+2.4.5.1 Persistence and Probabilistic Forecasts: Although our goal will be to provide real-time, event-driven predictions, at a minimum, we can use combinations of persistence and probabilistic forecasts to make crude estimates for B_z in the absence of any other reliable information.
+This could form the basis for the reference model from which skill scores are computed.
+As discussed above, persistence refers to the assumption that the Sun now is exactly as it was one hour, say, earlier.
+If true, we can use those data to predict the next one, six, or 24 hours, obviously with increasing uncertainties.
+Similarly, recurrence relies on predictions based on solar conditions are measured 27 days earlier.
 Probabilistic forecasting summarizes what is known about likely future events by assigning a probability to a range of outcomes.
 This may offer some value during intervals surrounding stream interfaces (McPherron & Siscoe, 2004).
 Such techniques were employed in terrestrial meteorology prior to the development of sophisticated global circulation models.
 It is not yet clear whether space meteorology has yet crossed the threshold whereby models outperform these statistical approaches.
 Thus, it seems prudent to include them in our arsenal.